Top 12 Places To Visit On The Stunning Coast Of Cornwall in 2022

-Towanroath mine shaft is a beautiful and very scenic location to visit on the north cornish coast, you can visit the old mine workings of wheal coates and bath yourself in the old mining history of cornwall.
+Towanroath mine shaft is a beautiful and very scenic location right in an area of outstanding natural beauty.
+Its a great place to visit on the north Cornish coast, you can visit the old mine workings of wheal coates and bath yourself in the old mining history of Cornwall.

-continue further down the cliff to find the National trust restores Towanroath mine shaft which lies in a stunning location looking across the beautiful cornish coast and out to the atlantic ocean.
+continue further down the cliff to find the National trust restored Towanroath mine shaft which lies in a stunning location looking across the beautiful Cornish coast and out to the Atlantic ocean.

-This locations is a real must visit for anyone wanting to take in a scenic view, get a bit of exercise and emerge yourself in a bit of local history.
+This location is a real must visit for anyone wanting to take in a scenic view, get a bit of exercise and emerge yourself in a bit of local history.

 For parking see https://www.nationaltrust.org.uk/wheal-coates